fondberg/spotcast/README.md

   "uri" : "spotify:playlist:37i9dQZF1DX3yvAYDslnv8"
 }
 ```
-where
+where:
  - `account` is the name of account key in the accounts dictionary in the configuration
- - `device_name` is the friendly name of the Chromecast
+ - `device_name` is the friendly name of the chromecast
- - `uri` is the spotify uri, supports all uris including track (limit to one track)
+ - `uri` is the Spotify uri, supports all uris including track (limit to one track)

 ## Use the sensor
-The sensor has the discovered chromecasts as both json and since v.2.1 as an array of objects.
+The sensor has the discovered chromecasts as both json and an array of objects.
 Since v3.4.0 it does not do its own discovery but relies on data from core cast.
 Add the following to the sensor section of the configuration:
 ```yaml